 Björnssteinn stone

-There is one place in Rif which is declared as protected - the Björnssteinn stone.
+There is one place in Rif that is declared as protected - the Björnssteinn stone.
 The story behind this stone is that in 1467, on this spot, Björn the Rich Þorleifsson (around 1408-1467) was beheaded by English merchants.

 Björnssteinn stone

-In 1455 Björn and his wife Ólöf the Rich Loftsdóttir from Skarð, who were the richest couple in Iceland during their time, were on a tour when they were kidnapped by Scottish pirates and brought to Scotland.
-The Danish King, Christian I, paid their ransom and appointed Björn the governor of Iceland, a seneschal, and a knight of the Danish king.
+In 1455, Björn and his wife, Ólöf the Rich Loftsdóttir from Skarð, the wealthiest couple in Iceland at the time, were on a tour when they were kidnapped by Scottish pirates and brought to Scotland.

-Björn was given the task of preventing the illegal English trade in Iceland, which he and his wife performed diligently.
-So diligently that the English ended up beheading Björn at Rif.
-His body is then supposed to have been cut into 7 pieces, which were salted into barrel-like herrings.
+His body is then supposed to have been cut into seven pieces, which were salted into barrel-like herrings.

-The barrel was then sent to his wife Ólöf the Rich.
+The barrel was then sent to his wife, Ólöf the Rich.

-Ólöf the Rich revenged the death of her husband and famous are her words: "Eigi skal gráta Björn bónda, heldur safna liði..." - meaning "Shed no tears for my husband Björn, but gather men..."
-I think almost every Icelander off age knows this quote.
-Björn was not the only one to be beheaded as 7 of his men were killed as well.
+Ólöf the Rich avenged the death of her husband, and famous are her words: "Eigi skal gráta Björn bónda, heldur safna liði..." - meaning "Shed no tears for my husband Björn, but gather men..."

-You will see the place where Björn was beheaded and a dent in the stone made by the axe - see my photo above.
-The Björnssteinn stone was unearthed by the locals, which then stacked a stone wall around it.
-I found this information in a Research Report of the Department of Archaeology of the National Museum of Iceland.
+The Björnssteinn stone was unearthed by the locals, who then stacked a stone wall around it.
+I found this information in a Research Report of the Department of Archaeology at the National Museum of Iceland.

 The triptych at Skarðskirkja church

-The farmer at Skarð told us that Björn is apparently buried on the south side of the church beneath a rock.
-It is well worth visiting the off-the-beaten-path Skarðsströnd and Fellsströnd, which is referred to as the Golden Saga Circle of Iceland.
+It is well worth visiting the off-the-beaten-path Skarðsströnd and Fellsströnd, which are known as the Golden Saga Circle of Iceland.

-If you are travelling here by Rif in the summertime be warned that there is a large Arctic tern colony in this area, my least favourite Icelandic migrating bird, - and the Arctic terns sit on the road and only fly up when the car is about to hit them.
-One has to be careful as to not hit the chicks as they cannot fly away and only run.
+The Arctic terns sit on the road and only fly up when the car is about to hit them.
+One has to be careful not to hit the chicks, as they cannot fly away; they only run.

-I have seen many a chick being run over.
-They are grey, fluffy, and very cute, but then they turn into a lean bird, which thinks it is a fighter plane and fearlessly attacks you.
+They are grey, fluffy, and adorable, really, but then they turn into a lean bird that thinks it is a fighter plane and fearlessly attacks you.

-I shot this video of the Arctic tern attacking us in the Westfjords of Iceland
+I shot this video of the Arctic tern attacking us in the Westfjords of Iceland.

-Here you can see the location of Rif on the map.
-Now let's drive further along road 574 towards another bigger village close by, Ólafsvík village, which is located 10 km away from Hellissandur and thus some 8 km away from Rif.
+Now let's continue along road 574 toward another larger village nearby, Ólafsvík, which is 10 km from Hellissandur and thus about 8 km from Rif.

 Svöðufoss waterfall